marsevilspirit/blog/content/posts/A-trip-to-Japan/index.md

 ![shinsaibashi-shop](shinsaibashi-shop.jpg)

-Because I don’t exercise much, I went back to the hotel to rest for a while.
-In the evening, I went out for a walk again.
-[Dotonbori](https://en.wikipedia.org/wiki/D%C5%8Dtonbori) is near Shinsaibashi.
-I went there to walk around, and there were izakayas everywhere.
+Since I don't exercise much, I got tired after walking for a while and went back to the hotel to rest.
+In the evening, I went out for another stroll.
+[Dotonbori](https://en.wikipedia.org/wiki/Dōtonbori) is right near Shinsaibashi.
+I wandered around the area, and it was packed with Izakayas.
+Osaka at night has a truly unique character.
+Unlike the daytime atmosphere where people are rushing about, there is a sense of indulgence in the air.

 ![dotonbori-night](dotonbori-night.jpg "A casual photo of an alley in Dotonbori")